anacierdem/simpleFastProxy/README.md

 		"rootCAPass": "XXXX" //root CA passphrase
 	}

-Note: To be able to use SSL features, openSSL must be installed on your system. (https://slproweb.com/products/Win32OpenSSL.html for windows binaries)
+Note: To be able to use SSL features, openSSL must be installed on your system and available on the command line/shell. (https://wiki.openssl.org/index.php/Binaries for binaries)

 ## CLI